Skip to content

 Position: Lightweight, zero-data-sharing LLM proxy for cost-conscious teams.

-Strengths: - Minimal setuppip install tokenpak && tokenpak serve — running in 2 minutes - Vault compression — Built-in prompt caching and vault compression (unique feature) reduces redundant API calls - No data logging — Requests never leave your infrastructure; full privacy by design - Low latency overhead — <2ms P95 (among the fastest proxies) - MIT licensed — Permissive open source; no restrictions - Cost discipline — Per-request cost tracking with native token counting (not approximated)
+Strengths: - Minimal setuppip install tokenpak && tokenpak serve — running in minutes - Vault compression — Built-in prompt caching and vault compression (unique feature) reduces redundant API calls - No data logging — Requests never leave your infrastructure; full privacy by design - Lightweight proxy — Designed to add minimal overhead in front of your providers - Apache 2.0 licensed — Permissive open source; no restrictions - Cost discipline — Per-request cost tracking with native token counting (not approximated)

 Trade-offs: - Fewer provider integrations (4 core: Claude, Gemini, OpenAI, Ollama) vs. 100+ in LiteLLM - No built-in observability dashboard (use your own monitoring) - Smaller ecosystem and community

-Best for: - Teams that need cost transparency and privacy (healthcare, finance, regulated industries) - Projects with Anthropic + OpenAI + Gemini as primary providers - Developers who want to run locally with zero external dependencies - Applications where latency matters (sub-5ms SLAs) - Teams avoiding vendor lock-in or data sharing concerns
+Best for: - Teams that need cost transparency and privacy (healthcare, finance, regulated industries) - Projects with Anthropic + OpenAI + Gemini as primary providers - Developers who want to run locally with zero external dependencies - Applications where keeping proxy overhead low is a priority - Teams avoiding vendor lock-in or data sharing concerns

 When NOT to use TokenPak: - If you need support for 50+ niche LLM providers (LiteLLM is better) - If you need a comprehensive observability dashboard (Helicone is better) - If you want no infrastructure overhead (OpenRouter cloud-only is simpler)